onefastsnail/mimmit-koodaa-redux-track/exercises/4/README.md

     }
 ```

-Ok, so we now have our Redux store with initial values and actions to manage our categories.
-Up next is to add our select dropdown to our `src/components/YouMayLike.js` render output.
+Ok, so we now have our Redux store with initial category values and actions to manage our categories.
+Up next is to add our select dropdown to our [src/components/YouMayLike.js](src/components/YouMayLike.js) `render()`.

+**Coach** Explain whats going on here

 ```javascript
 <select